progapandist/rubotnik/README.md

 *"We are the robots / Ya tvoi sluga / Ya tvoi rabotnik"  — Kraftwerk*

 # Rubotnik
-### All you need to launch your own Ruby bot for Facebook Messenger right now.
+### All you need to launch your own Ruby bot for Facebook Messenger right now

+It's as easy as:

+1. Clone the boilerplate.
+2. Customize message bindings and commands for your bot.
+3. Push your bot to Heroku and review it with Facebook.
+4. You're live!

 **Rubotnik is a minimalistic boilerplate** and *a microframework proof-of-concept* that allows you to launch your functional bot on a Messenger Platform in a matter of minutes.
 It is a companion to ingenious [facebook-messenger](https://github.com/hyperoslo/facebook-messenger) gem and piggybacks on its `Bot.on :event` triggers.
 The main promise of **Rubotnik** is to speed up bot development in Ruby and provide a more natural mental model for bot-user interactions.